 How do I give my tithe and offering?

 There will be no passing of an offering basket during the service.
-We encourage you to use online giving, mail, text-to-give or drop your offering in offering boxes conveniently located throughout the building.
-Offering envelopes will be available at every offering box.
+We encourage you to use online giving, mail, text-to-give or drop your offering in one of the giving boxes conveniently located in every lobby.
+Offering envelopes will be available at every giving box.

 Will there be Spanish translation and sign language interpretation?